 “Love inside, love without

 I recognize the scars

 Chamomile bag for self-love

-If you are dealing with some personal struggles, if you are in a moment of self-doubt and you don’t feel a deep connection with yourself, it’s time to shift this kind of bad energy, this dark circle around you to attract even more amazing, vibrant energy and honor yourself for the unique, amazing, precious human being you are.
+Suppose you are dealing with some personal struggles.
+In that case, if you are in a moment of self-doubt and you don’t feel a deep connection with yourself, it’s time to shift this kind of bad energy, this dark circle around you to attract even more amazing, vibrant energy and honor yourself for the unique, amazing, precious human being you are.

 Use a little bag (or create one if you want with a DIY project) and put some chamomile flowers into the bag together with a self-love sigil.

 If you don’t know how to create a sigil, check out my guide!
 Use a sentence that makes you feel loved, respected, and amazed by yourself.

 Close the bag and leave it to absorb the energy on a night of new moon.